This post may contain affiliate links

 Over the past forty years, the RAT pedal has undergone multiple design iterations, with some versions changing the entire look of the pedal and others changing critical components within the pedal (the most notable change was when ProCo stopped using the coveted LM301 chip op-amp) – sparking much debate in the pedal community.

-But the RAT is still widely popular today, in fact, it was the most popular distortion pedal of 2021.
-And with that popularity comes a whole world of RAT clones.
+But the RAT is still widely popular today, in fact, it’s one of the most popular distortion pedals we see on pedalboards.
+And with that popularity comes a whole world of RAT pedal clones.
 Different pedal companies have created clones of the RAT distortion; Some create exact, part-for-part replicas of the RAT distortion, and others put their own creative spin on the circuit.

 So what are some RAT clones that you should check out?
 Here’s our list of some of my favorite RAT clones.